Pushy Puppy Video

-Truly Thankful- Please enjoy a beautiful guest post from our friend Tamandra about her two amazing dogs Borias and Justice True:
+We interviewed her so please enjoy this beautiful guest post from Tamandra about her two amazing dogs Borias and Justice True:

 When I learned he had terminal cancer, I went into a tailspin, I was so incredibly devastated.
 Hemangiosarcoma is all too common, and it took him fast, only one month after the terrible news.
 He left a huge hole in my heart, and I though could never have such an amazing bond with a dog again.

 Shortly after Borias’ passing, I became Facebook friends with a trainer, who was into the sport of Schutzhund, and training in a force free way.
 She is not a breeder, but just happened to be breeding a litter to get her next competition dog out of her male, and a really great imported German female.
 I started to get intrigued.

 She was going to do early neonatal work with the puppies based on a program called Puppy Prodigies.

 Small world, because my good friend, Judy, who is the famous Surf Dog Ricochet’s mom as you know, started that program.

 I decided it was time to plan for a new pup to bring into my life, this felt right, like fate, meant to be…

 German Shepherd Justice True – Service Dog-In-Training and “Pushy Puppy”

 So a new year, a new life, a new journey to embark on with a dog.